 Our Clubs, Classes and Camps offers children a chance to explore and experience freedom.
 While that sense of independence is one of the best parts, it can also lead to misbehaviour.

-That’s why we have a have a clearly defined behaviour policy.
+That’s why we have a clearly defined behaviour policy.

-We communicate our behaviour policy to our attendees right off the bat, add to ensure you understand its part of your booking process to confirm you have read and understood.
+We communicate our behaviour policy to our attendees right off the bat, and to ensure you understand it's part of your booking process to confirm that you have read and understood it.

 Our policy isn’t so different from what children are used to in school.
 For example, children should be respectful of other children and staff, follow staff instructions, participate in planned activities, maintain good hygiene, and clean up after themselves.

 Stealing or damaging venue property or the property of others